darkblockgaming/ReplayCraft/README.md

 <p align="center">
 <h1>This is a work in progress for version three, the aim is to provide full server/realm multiplayer support.
-This allows all players to record and replay at the same time as well as dynamically included other players in each others replay recording sessions with offline playback.</h1>
+This allows all players to record and replay at the same time as well as dynamically including other players in each others replay recording sessions with offline playback.</h1>
 </p>